 LHA rates for Lambeth are currently as follows:

 The estate is one of four estates earmarked for demolition in Lambeth’s estate renewal programme.
-It is not among those granted an exemption from the Mayor’s requirement to ballot residents on the demolition of their homes.

 There is an active campaign group created by residents on the estate.
 In 2016 they launched ‘Cressingham People’s Plan - http://cressinghampeoplesplan.org.uk/ which offers a viable alternative to demolition.

 In July 2019, they had their application approved for the Right To Transfer (RTT) ownership of the estate into a community-owned company outside of council control.